Quiet your inner critic who keeps telling you to stay small

 The Unique Challenges for Millennial Women

-Your generation is also uniquely positioned to do this deep work.
-You have access to mental health resources and language that previous generations didn't have.
-You're more psychologically minded and less stigmatized about seeking help.
-You understand that growth and healing are lifelong processes, not destinations.
+Your generation is also uniquely positioned to do this transformative work.
+You have access to mental health resources and psychological language that previous generations didn't have.
+You're less stigmatized about seeking therapy and more willing to examine patterns that don't serve you.
+You understand that building genuine self-esteem is a practice, not a destination—and you're willing to do the work.

 What Recovery Actually Looks Like